SugorDev/MyOpenSourceGame/README.md

 # README

-Hi, I'm just a beginner in programming, so understand that all of my code are pretty messy.
-All of the codes are free to use and and open, if you saw something what's wrong on my codes you can tell me if you want, I'm gladly accepting any criticism.
+Hi, I'm just a beginner in programming, so understand that all of my code is pretty messy.
+All of the codes are free to use and open.
+If you see something that's wrong with my codes, you can tell me if you want.
+I'm gladly accepting any criticism.